Keepsake Quilting FAQ

 Your credit card will not be charged until your order is sent.Why did I not receive an emailed confirmation of my order?

 Within ten minutes from the time you submit your order you should receive an e-mailed order confirmation.
 These e-mails are sent directly from our bulk e-mail server and may be filtered automatically as Spam or junk mail, depending on your e-mail settings.
-To avoid this happening, please add firstname.lastname@example.org to your address book.
-If you did not receive your e-mail confirmation and would like us to resend it for you, please contact us at 800-525-8086 or e-mail email@example.com.Pricing Information
+To avoid this happening, please add email@example.com to your address book.
+Please check your account to be sure that you've entered your email address correctly.
+If you did not receive your e-mail confirmation and would like us to resend it for you, please contact us at 800-525-8086 or e-mail firstname.lastname@example.org.Pricing Information

 All prices on this website are subject to change without notice.
 While we make every effort to provide you the most accurate, up-to-date information, occasionally, one or more items on our website may be incorrectly priced.
 In the event a product or service is listed at an incorrect price due to typographical or technical error, or error in pricing information received from our third-party partners, we reserve the right to refuse or cancel any orders placed for a product or service listed at the incorrect price.Discount Codes